 These video were recorded at a small press conference given by the curator of documenta 12 curator and the editor of the documenta magazine, held at Tokyo’s Roppongi Hills.

-TABlog's writers and video reporters deliver regular reviews, features and interviews to stimulate discussion about all sides of Tokyo's creative scene.
+TABlog's writers deliver regular reviews, features and interviews to stimulate discussion about all sides of Tokyo's creative scene.